zudochkin/awesome-newsletters/README.md

 - [Inside Bitcoin](https://inside.com/bitcoin).
 Tracking trends, news, and analysis around Bitcoin and cryptocurrencies.
 - [Crypto Weekly](https://cryptoweekly.co/).
 The best cryptocurrency news and insights delivered to your inbox every week.
+- [Build Blockchain](https://www.buildblockchain.tech/newsletter).
+Blockchain tech without the bull— a weekly dose of blockchain reality with a heavy bias toward the technical.

 ## Technology in General